Establishment of menstruation in adolescents. The first periods in girls (menarche): when they begin, early signs of maturation, pathological symptoms

 • Swelling, irritation, or infection in the vagina or cervix

-There are two types of dysmenorrhea that can prevent a girl from attending school, studying, sleeping, and living a normal life:
+There are two types of dysmenorrhea, which can prevent a girl from going to school, studying, sleeping and leading a normal lifestyle:

-• Primary dysmenorrhea very common during adolescence.
-This condition can be caused by prostaglandins.
-A large number of prostaglandin can cause nausea, vomiting, headaches, back pain, diarrhea, and severe cramps.
+• Primary dysmenorrhea very common in adolescence.
+This condition may be caused by prostaglandins.
+A large number of prostaglandin can lead to nausea, vomiting, headaches, back pain, diarrhea and severe cramps.
 Fortunately, these symptoms usually last no more than two days.

-• Secondary dysmenorrhea is pain caused by polyps or fibroids in the uterus, endometriosis, inflammatory diseases pelvic organs(VZTO) or adenomyosis.
+• Secondary dysmenorrhea- this is pain caused by polyps or fibroids in the uterus, endometriosis, inflammatory diseases pelvic organs(PID) or adenomyosis.
 In this case, you should immediately consult a doctor.

 Endometriosis

-In endometriosis, the endometrium, which is usually found only in the uterus, begins to grow outside of it - in the ovaries, fallopian tubes, or other parts of the pelvic cavity.
-This can cause abnormal bleeding, dysmenorrhea, pelvic and lower back pain.
+With endometriosis, the endometrium, which is usually found only in the uterus, begins to grow outside of the uterus - in the ovaries, fallopian tubes, or other parts of the pelvic cavity.
+This may cause abnormal bleeding, dysmenorrhea, pain in the pelvic area and lower back.

 Treatment

-To understand what treatment is needed, the doctor needs to make an examination.
-In addition, you may need a blood or urine test ultrasound examination or CT.
+To understand what treatment is needed, the doctor needs to perform an examination.
+In addition, you may need blood or urine test ultrasound examination or CT.

-Polyps or fibroids can often be deleted, but endometriosis eliminated with medication or surgery.
+Polyps or fibroids, can often be removed, and endometriosis eliminated with medications or surgery.

 If the reason is hormonal imbalance, the doctor may suggest hormone therapy birth control pills or other hormonal drugs.